matt-d/Blogging-with-N8N/blog_planning_and_orchestration.md

 - **If HTML Publisher fails**: Verify final_draft contains valid HTML content
 - **If data seems missing**: Verify variable substitution is working ({{ $today }})
 - **If agents seem confused**: Ensure context includes DEFAULT values and SEO requirements explicitly

+## Instructions for Use
+1. Start by asking the user for their blog topic
+2. Collect any specific requirements (style, length, focus areas)
+3. Execute the workflow phases sequentially
+4. Always validate data before passing to next agent
+5. Maintain complete audit trail of all agent communications
+6. Ensure user approval at each critical decision point
+7. Handle errors gracefully with clear recovery instructions